Skrekulko/cryptopals-crypto-challenges/s05/c38/README.md

 Now, run the protocol as a MITM attacker: pose as the server and use arbitrary values for b, B, u, and salt.

 Crack the password from A's HMAC-SHA256(K, salt).

+### Notes

+Since this is the implementation of the SRP-6a version, the attack mentioned above is not viable due to the security enhancements.
+Thus, a simulation of a leak of the password verifier *v* from the server is being done here.